kmzbrnoI/uLI-fw/README.md

 ## LEDs

 ### Input LED (green)
 This LED is turned on by default.
-It turns off for a few miliseconds when a command arrives from a command station to uLI.
+It turns off for a few milliseconds when a command arrives from a command station to uLI.
 This LED usually blinks as it shows *normal inquiry* packets arriving.
-If this LED is permanenty turned on, the command station is not sending *normal inquiry* packets and sometrhing went really wring.
+If this LED is permanently turned on, the command station is not sending *normal inquiry* packets and something went really wring.

 ### Output LED (green)